A digital garden for ideas about shaping Human-AI interaction

 The second seed in this garden arises from the need for there to be an ethos of caring about how the Human-AI relationship evolves.
 We need to think carefully about how values, ethics, culture, and ethos fit together.

 It's estimated that approaching a billion people now use AI in one way or another.
 Most commonly, this is through a chat interface such as that offered by ChatGPT, which reportedly has nearly 500 million users.
-We interact with the "chatbot" through its context, which is much more than just a chat window.
+But the chat window is only a part of the context through which we can interact with the AI.
 If we choose carefully what we put into the AI's context, we can turn ourselves from passive users of what it has to offer into active managers of its behaviour.
 Alejandro Piad Morffis suggests one way to do this when writing.
-Another approach is Goal-Directed Context Management which applies instructions and prompts progressively, each set being tightly focused on a specific stage of work.
+Another approach is Goal-Directed Context Management which instructs and prompts the AI progressively, each set of these being tightly focused on a specific stage of work.
 Both approaches can be adapted to suit almost any scenario.
-They enable us - if we so choose - to configure the AI so that it enhances our capacity to think, rather than letting it do our thinking for us.
-That is a seed worth nurturing.
+They enable us to configure the AI so that it enhances our capacity to think, rather than letting it do our thinking for us.
+That is the third seed.

 There is scope for AI technology to enhance our thinking in that workspace without intruding on it.
 For example, ideas held in a knowledge network within Obsidian can be embedded into a vector database, roughly similar to how an AI organises knowledge.
 That enables the similarities amongst widely dispersed ideas - the semantic connections - to be highlighted for us to think about.
-It enables us, also, to search the network not just for the presence of words, but for ideas with similar meanings to the words in our search term.
+It enables us, also, to search the network not just for the presence of particular words, but for ideas similar to the meaning of the words in our search term.

 We can take this a step further by inviting an AI into our thinking space.
 If we connect the AI to the vector database mentioned above, we will be able to use it in all sorts of interesting ways to explore and develop our thinking.
 The danger here, of course, is the temptation to let the AI do our thinking for us.
 This is where context management can help.
 We will have to configure the AI's behaviour to reduce that danger.
 We can give it freedom to find things in the network, to point us in useful directions, to critique our ideas, to highlight interesting relationships amongst them, and to question the logic of our arguments.
 Equally, we can instruct it not to offer its own ideas or solutions to the problems we are thinking about.
 We must configure it to guide us up the knowledge mountain, not carry us to the top.